 Who’d play me in a biopic: A young Candice Bergen

 An Atlanta native who began her full-time journalism career in 1980 with the Macon Telegraph, Maria Saporta is an Atlanta Business Chronicle columnist and reporter and the founder of SaportaReport.com, where a stable of veteran contributors provide updates on business, urban, and civic issues in metro Atlanta and beyond.
 In 2008 she wrapped up a 27-year career with the Atlanta Journal-Constitution, during which she was a business and civic columnist for more than 17 years.
-She is also part of a group launching a new journalism nonprofit, as a sister outlet to SaportaReport.com, called Atlanta Civic Circle.
+As part of a team, she also helped to launch a new journalism nonprofit, as a sister outlet to SaportaReport.com, called Atlanta Civic Circle.

 Education: Boston University, Georgia State University (MA)